Medical Malpractice Includes Prescription Errors

-The majority of people are unaware of the seriousness of having been prescribed the wrong medication, or how a simple mistake from a pharmacist at your local drug store can result in the wrong medicine being given to you – a mistake that can cause serious injuries and even be deadly for the victims.
+Most people are unaware of the seriousness of getting a prescription for the wrong medication.
+Sometimes a simple mistake by a pharmacist at your local drug store can result in you taking the wrong medicine – a mistake that can cause serious injuries and sometimes be deadly.

-If you were injured due to pharmacy negligence or a prescription mistake made by your doctor, here are some things that Personal Injury Lawyers usually recommend for you to do:
+If you were injured due to pharmacy negligence or a prescription mistake made by your doctor, here are some things that we usually recommend that you do:

--- Save the bottles of your medication or prescription and keep the pills, if there are any left in the bottle, to show that you did not overdose yourself by accidentally taking more than you were supposed to.
+- Save the bottles of your medication or prescription and keep any pills left in the bottle to show that you did not overdose yourself by accidentally taking more than you were supposed to.

--- Get a printout from all the drug stores and pharmacies you regularly go to get your prescriptions at; especially in the case of that you prescriptions to be filled at more than one pharmacy.
+- Get a printout from all the drug stores and pharmacies you regularly go to get your prescriptions, especially if your prescriptions are filled at more than one pharmacy.

--- Do not talk or speak to insurance company representatives of the hospital, doctor, or pharmacy, without first discussing your case with an attorney.
+- Do not talk to insurance company representatives of the hospital, doctor or pharmacy without first discussing your case with an attorney.

-Lastly, it is very important that you seek the advice of Law Firm in Florida that’s experienced in litigating these matters.
-Yes, there is decent information on the internet regarding prescriptions and medications nowadays, but that doesn’t substitute for the knowledge of an actual expert in these matters.
+Finally, it is very important that you seek the advice of a law firm like Goldberg and Hirsh P.A. that is experienced in litigating these matters.
+Yes, there is decent information on the internet regarding prescriptions and medications nowadays, but that is not a substitute for the knowledge of an actual expert in these matters.

-If you need experienced drug litigation counsel for a prospective prescription error lawsuit, call the legal offices of the Miami Personal Injury Law Firm of Goldberg & Hirsh right now for a Free Legal Consultation.
+If you need experienced drug litigation counsel for a prospective prescription error lawsuit, call Goldberg and Hirsh P.A. at 305-909-6522 or contact us via our online form for a free legal consultation.